 There are a lot of responsibilities involved in a paramedic role, and given the fact that Canada consists of approximately 9,985 million km² of land, which is slightly bigger than the United States, there is no doubt why more paramedics are approached to apply to work in Canada.

-How to Apply for a Job in Canada as a Paramedic
+How To Get a Job as a Paramedic in Canada

 For paramedics that want to immigrate to Canada, the NOC code is 3234 and a skill level B. This information is necessary as you embark on your journey to immigrate to Canada.